 Other significant differences in Europe include the types of cars in use, roads and road markings, courtesy or lack thereof, speed, and rules of the road, both official and customary.

 Driving toward Cambridge, England you see the major difference when driving in the UK.
-Drive on the left.
-You are not allowed to turn right at the first intersection due to that round red sign with the white belt.
+You drive in the left lane in merry old England.
+In this image you are not allowed to turn right at the first intersection due to that round red sign with the white belt, "DO NOT ENTER — WRONG WAY" is what that means.
 At the second intersection you can turn right to catch the M11 motorway to London or Stansted Airport.
+The little yellow patch with two black symbols indicates a detour, known as a diversion in Britain.
 Route numbers are given but no distances.
+Bring your own compass.

 Before you can drive in Europe you need a drivers license.